 According to a 2019 study from Cloud Security Alliance, 69% of organizations are moving data from well-known ERP platforms like SAP and Oracle to the Cloud.
 However, the study threw light on several misconceptions about security with respect to cloud ERP systems.
 The study found that among the security controls that are necessary to protect cloud ERP deployment, Identity and Access Management (IAM) were used only by 68% of organizations.
 Others only used firewalls (63%) and vulnerability assessment (62%).
 According to JP Perez-Ethchegoyen, Onapsis CTO and CSA ERP Security Working Group chair, security must be addressed holistically and it should consider aspects like ERP customizations, configurations, monitoring, integrations, vulnerability, etc.

 Further, according to Perez Ethchegoyen, the responsibility of security of cloud ERP systems should be shared between providers and customers.
-For example, an ERP solution may be excellent in terms of their security standards, but organizations still need to ensure implementation of additional controls as if they were running the application on premises.
+For example, an ERP solution may be excellent in terms of its security standards, but organizations still need to ensure the implementation of additional controls as if they were running the application on-premises.
 However, it is important to note that the cloud ERP itself comes with several advantages.
-These include network management by specialized personnel, automated patching, enhanced monitoring, access controls, protection from large scale attacks and the implementation of the latest encryption standards.
+These include network management by specialized personnel, automated patching, enhanced monitoring, access controls, protection from large-scale attacks, and the implementation of the latest encryption standards.

 To ensure a secure on-premise ERP system, it is necessary to monitor exactly who can enter or leave the building.
 There should be physical tags on people and the equipment to monitor movement, location, interactions, etc. There is also a need for extensive background checks and an additional “single sign on security measure” for employees’ access to computer networks.
 This is only a superficial glimpse at the extensive and exhaustive measure one needs to take to ensure a secure environment for their on-premise ERP systems.
 Most companies cannot afford to invest in top of the line network infrastructures to do so.

-Another area where on premise ERP systems are extremely vulnerable is with respect to the updating of software.
-There have been so many case studies where failing to install updates to the software system have caused major security breaches and massive data losses.
+Another area where on-premise ERP systems are extremely vulnerable is with respect to the updating of software.
+There have been so many case studies where failing to install updates to the software system has caused major security breaches and massive data losses.
 The cloud provider, however, makes this process much easier and more convenient.
 Customers can access managed and shared server architectures where operating system updates and security patches are installed in the background.
 This is managed and updated by the provider seamlessly along with anti-virus updates.
-Similarly, the cloud provider can handle and prevent large scale attacks immediately as the threat comes in.
+Similarly, the cloud provider can handle and prevent large-scale attacks immediately as the threat comes in.
 Providers maintain dedicated teams and equipment to quickly respond to such attacks at whatever volume and scale they may be at.